Productivity

 How to make a difference

 To answer that question, we must get past the mathematical correlation between each topic and high-performance and focus on the qualitative commentary put forward by the researchers.
-After comparing the functional differences for each enabler highlighted by the paper, one common thread appears: High-performing quality control labs seem to incorporate all these dimensions together into a comprehensive system whereas low-performing labs seem to have done specific work on each enabler without anchoring it into a shared vision.
+After comparing the functional differences for each enabler highlighted by the paper, one common thread appears:

 It becomes especially apparent on certain topics such as Employee involvement & Continuous Improvement where, according to the research, low-performing labs mostly rely on incremental steps without establishing a clear vision.
 On the other end, that shared vision allows high-performing labs to grant their analysts greater autonomy ensuring a higher employee engagement and a greater overall effectiveness.

 As the study showed, simply working on OPEX-related subjects does not guarantee a greater effectiveness.
 Indeed, there needs to be a clear pre-established vision which helps coordinate meaningful changes improving the organization’s overall efficiency.
 Since OPEX programs require commitment of time and resources to affect real changes, they need to be supported by leaders and managers who have taken the time to learn and understand the underlying principles.
 Each organization has its own specificities and constraints due to its sector and history.
-Therefore, the OPEX principles and methods need to be adapted by a management team which has internalized the concepts and determined the frame of development and relevant points of emphasis.

 Summary